amsszlh/scMC/README.md

 ## Tutorials
 The implementent of scMC is now seamlessly compatible with the workflow of Seurat V3 package.
 The runtime is also significantly reduced now.

-Please check the tutorial directory of the repo.
+Please check out the full workflow

 - [Demo of scMC workflow](https://htmlpreview.github.io/?https://github.com/amsszlh/scMC/blob/master/tutorial/demo_scMC_dermis.html)